Santa Barbara Earth Day Festival 2014

-Earth Day was a blast!
-More than 8,700 people came car free, and of those, more than 1,200 stopped by or SB Car free booth and registered for our prize drawing!
+Earth Day 2013 was a blast!
+More than 8,700 people came car free, and of those, more than 1,200 stopped by our booth and registered for our prize drawing!

 See Map below, and How to Come Car Free.
 And visit us at the Air Pollution Control District/Car Free booth near the bike valet!